 Complete a Free Case Evaluation form now

-If you stand accused of violating your probation, Law Offices of Randall B. Isenberg wants to help.
+If you stand accused of violating your probation, the Law Offices of Randall B. Isenberg wants to help.
 A probation violation lawyer from our firm will evaluate your case, determine what can be done about it, and take action to protect your rights.
-Call us at (214) 696-9253 to get started with a free case review.
+Contact us today to get started with a free case review.
 We proudly serve the Dallas-Fort Worth area.